tekknolagi/condensation/README.md

 Condensation allows for maximisation of cloud storage capabilities by combining several popular cloud storage platforms, with the ability to distribute large files across platforms when needed.

+##App structure:

+Condensation keeps a JSON database under `~/.condensation/db.json`, along with a database of API tokens for various services under `~/.condensation/api.json`.

+...

+(gotta work on this documentation)

 ##Features:

 * Runs locally on a user's machine